nekkopet/nekkopet.github.io/README.md

 ## Markketplace AstroPaper

-Convenient frontend template to create clients for [markket.place](https://markket.place)
+Convenient frontend template to create clients for [de.markket.place](https://de.markket.place)

 Markket.place is an ecosystem with artists and creators for eCommerce

-This repository provides an easy to launch web client for stores to deploy as a static site for incredible performance

 ## Configuration